 And that doesn’t include the 13,000 employees of Amway’s parent company, Alticor.

-For comparison, take into account that the average American business in the company management sector employs around 107 people.
+For comparison, consider that the average American business in the company management sector employs around 107 people.

 Women in Network Marketing Statistics